 ECG tests

 Small patches are attached to your chest, with wires leading to the ECG recorder.
-This is to to monitor your heart rate.
-The ECG machine records your heartbeat.
+This is to to monitor your heart rate and only takes around 5 minutes.

 Exercise ECG